elatov/elatov.github.io/_posts/2012-12-16-vcap5-dca-objective-5-2-deploy-and-manage-complex-update-manager-environments.md

 >
 >             ### Utilize Update Manager PowerCLI to export baselines for testing
 >
->             From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager</a>&#8220;:
+>             From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-install-administration-guide.pdf']);">Installing and Administering VMware vSphere Update Manager</a>":
 >
 >             > **Testing Patches or Extensions and Exporting Baselines to Another Update Manager Server**
 >             > Before you apply patches or extensions to ESX/ESXi hosts, you might want to test the patches and extensions by applying them to hosts in a test environment.
 You can then use Update Manager PowerCLI to export the tested baselines to another Update Manager server instance and apply the patches and extensions to the other hosts.